Reversing the Risk of Diabetes

 - Community Commons

 The US is in the midst of a diabetes epidemic.
-Just within the last six years, 2.2 million Americans have been diagnosed with diabetes.
-That brings the total number of Americans with diabetes to nearly 30 million.
+As of January 2022, the total number of Americans with diabetes is 37.3 million, or 11.3% of the U.S. population.

 Majority of diabetics have type 2 diabetes, which means their body can’t use insulin properly, preventing blood glucose from staying at normal levels.
 Much less common is type 1 diabetes.
 With type 1, the body does not produce insulin.
 Unlike type 2 diabetes, it can’t be prevented.